bluedragon1221/minlinux2/README.md

 ```
 - `newc` is the format that the kernel expects initrd file to be in.
 See [the kernel docs](https://docs.kernel.org/admin-guide/initrd.html#compressed-cpio-images) for more information
 - `--owner=+0:+0` makes it so the files are owned by UID 0 (root), and not our current user.
 Alternatively, we could `chown -R root initfiles/`, but then we would need `sudo` to edit them.
 This is a cleaner way.

-Note: home directory is owned by root because of `--owner=+0:+0`.
-This would usually be a big problem because the user can't modify files, but all changes are forgotten on reboot anyway, so it shouldn't matter

 ## Run it!
 Boot the system with QEMU: